AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 1. Avoid nighttime driving: If you can, avoid driving at night or even during sunrises and sunsets, as they cause glare.

-2. Drive during slow periods: Again, if you can avoid it, don’t drive during rush hour or any other time with many cars on the road.
+2. Drive during slow periods: Again, if you can avoid it, don’t drive during rush hour or any other time when there are many cars on the road.

-3. Defrost your windows: For winter driving, ensure your windows are completely defrosted.5
+3. Defrost your windows: For winter driving, ensure your windows are completely defrosted.

 4. Don’t drive drunk: This advice applies to drivers of any age.
 Even buzzed driving is drunk driving.